erysdren/docs/quake/csqc.md

 `void(vector virtsize, float showscores) CSQC_DrawHud;`

 This is part of the "SimpleCSQC" subset.
-If the user does not wish to handle drawing the full screen (or the engine does not allow that control), you can implement this instead. `virtsize` is the size of the screen area in virtual pixels, and `showscores` is a boolean indicating whether or not the user is requesting to see the multiplayer scoreboard.
+If the programmer does not wish to handle drawing the full screen (or the engine does not allow that control), you can implement this instead. `virtsize` is the size of the screen area in virtual pixels, and `showscores` is a boolean indicating whether or not the user is requesting to see the multiplayer scoreboard.

 ### CSQC_DrawScores